gamma-opt/Gogeta.jl/docs/src/literature.md

 # Literature

-The mathematical optimization methods implemented in this package are based on the work of many brilliant researchers.
+The mathematical optimization methods and algorithms implemented in this package are based on the work of many brilliant researchers.
 The most important papers for our work are listed here.
 In these works, more in-depth information about the formulations and various algorithms we use can also be found.

 * **(Convolutional) neural network formulation:**